chingyu-lin/digit-recognition-oil-consumption/README.md

 Akshay Sundar / Digit cropping for digital digits, digit recognition model training

+# Duration

 This project was conducted between 2019-Sept-18 to 2019-Sept-24.

+# Final Result

+We tried two different digit recognition pipeline.

+1. Cropping method
+2. End-to-end solution

+We acheived 64.99% accuracy on digital digit testset and 59.45% on analog testset.

 Our team won the first place in the technical aspect.